dasaditi/W251_assignments/HW9/README.md

 ### 2. Do you think your model is fully trained?
 How can you tell?

+It's almost trained.
 The network is approaching convergence.
 ![bleu](images/bleu.png)

 ### 3. Were you overfitting?